deberinoo/tp/docs/UserGuide.md

 Examples:
 * `schedule n/John Doe s/Math d/2022-12-31 t/14:00 dur/1h` schedules a session with John Doe on 31st December 2022 at 2pm for 1 hour.

+### Editing a session : `schedule cancel`

+Edits an existing session with a student.

+Format: `schedule edit [INDEX]`

+* Edits the session at the specified `INDEX`.
+The index refers to the index number shown in the sessions list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

+Examples:
+*  `schedule edit 1 n/John Doe s/Science` Edits the student name and subject of the 1st session to be `John Doe` and `Science` respectively.

+### Cancelling a session : `schedule cancel`

+Deletes a session with a student.

+Format: `schedule cancel [INDEX]`

 ### Saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.